 How we bring ourselves to the activity determines if it is play.
 For example, gardening for one might be work.
 Yet for another it is fun.
 In either case the outcome might be a spectacular garden.
 But it is deep engagement with the activity that keeps a playful person going.
-They do not focus on the outcome and take pleadure in the moment to moment process.
+They spend less time focusing on the outcome and take pleadure in the moment to moment process.

 When we become adults we often abandon childish things.
 We risk losing childlike enthusiasm when we do.
 Some women start coloring or cutting out paper dolls with their children and become engaged.
 When they pause, they realize their child have moved on.
 The mother just needed an invitation to begin.

-Here is more good news; if you have forgotten how to play, you can learn as an adult.
+Here is more good news; if you have forgotten how to play, you can relearn as an adult.
 It might take a little searching and a few false starts.
 It is possible.
 Look for those things that spark your interest.
 Keep your eye off the outcome.
 Enjoy the activity.
 This may seem foolish or even scary at first.
-The benefits often out weight our reluctance to try something new.
+The benefits often outweight our reluctance to try something new.

 What things have you left behind or never started?

-You don’t have to wait until you are seventy-five to start.
+For you — don’t to wait until you are seventy-five to start.